-For more information, see the EAR Program Web site at www.fhwa.dot. gov/advancedresearch.
+For more information, see the EAR Program website at https://highways.dot.gov/research/exploratory-advanced-research.
 The site features information on research solicitations, updates on ongoing research, links to published materials, summaries of past EAR Program events, and details on upcoming events.